Adjustable Visual Appearance for Generalizable Novel View Synthesis: Method

-\paragraph{Ray Transformer.} The \textit{ray transformer} aggregates information along a given camera ray by performing attention between feature values $\mathbf{f}_i = \mathcal{F}(\mathbf{x}_i,\mathbf{\theta})$, along the ray.
-The GNT pipeline consists of stacking several view and ray transformer blocks, which iteratively refines the feature field by first aggregating information from source views with the \textit{view transformer} and then accumulating the information along the camera ray with the \textit{ray transformer}.
-The final \textit{ray transformer} then computes the RGB value $\mathbf{C(r)}$ corresponding to a camera ray $\mathbf{r} = (\mathbf{o,d})$ by feeding the sequence of $\{ \mathbf{f}_1, \cdots, \mathbf{f}_M\}$ into the \textit{ray transformer}, performing mean pooling over all predicted tokens, and mapping the pooled feature vector to RGB via an MLP as
+\paragraph{Ray Transformer.} The \textit{ray transformer} aggregates information along a given camera ray by performing attention between feature values $\mathbf{f}_i = \mathcal{F}(\mathbf{x}_i,\mathbf{\theta})$ on the ray.
+The GNT pipeline consists of stacking several view and ray transformers, which iteratively refines the feature field.
+The final \textit{ray transformer} computes the RGB value $\mathbf{C(r)}$ corresponding to a camera ray $\mathbf{r}$ by feeding the sequence of feature vectors along the ray $\{ \mathbf{f}_1, \cdots, \mathbf{f}_M\}$ into the \textit{ray transformer}, performing mean pooling followed by an MLP as

 This enables training the method using the standard color prediction loss term commonly used by NeRFs.

-The attention values from the ray transformer correspond to the importance of each feature vector $\mathbf{f}_i$ along the ray to form the image, reflecting point-to-point based occlusion and visibility.
-It is thus the attention scores that determine the geometry of the rendered scenes, filling a similar role as the opacity in a traditional NeRF method.
+The attention values from the ray transformer correspond to the importance of each feature vector $\mathbf{f}_i$ along the ray, filling a similar role as the opacity in a traditional NeRF method.